 c) Thick and Tight

-You almost always see these kind of skin on higher end erhus.
-After investing quite a bit of your money on a good erhu, the maker wants to make sure your erhu sounds good and sounds good for the longest time.
-Hence they will slap on a thick and awesome piece of skin, and do it tight, making the assumption that if you are buying a high end erhu, you should possess some bowing ability to open up the sound eventually.
+You will almost always see this type of snakeskin on high-end erhus.
+After investing a significant amount of money in a good erhu, the maker wants to ensure that it sounds good and continues to sound good for the longest possible time.
+Hence, they will attach a thick and high-quality piece of snakeskin and tighten it firmly, assuming that if you are purchasing a high-end erhu, you should possess some bowing ability to open up the sound eventually.

-Some of them sound great already from the start, and you can be sure there is a lot more room for improvement.
+Some of these erhus sound great right from the start, and you can rest assured that there is still much room for improvement.

 Some examples from our webstore: